Best Water Bottles for Running in 2025

 A hard-sided water bottle can withstand everyday use and keep water from spilling.
 Photo: iRunFar/Eszter Horanyi

 Many of the same factors mentioned above for running bottle capacity play a role in choosing a bottle for everyday use.
-The features, including the incredible insulative properties, of the Hydro Flask 32 oz Lightweight Wide Mouth Trail Series made it a go-to for many of our testers.
+The durability and incredible insulative properties of the Hydro Flask 32 oz.
+Lightweight Wide Mouth Trail Series made it a go-to for many of our testers, and we’ve been using bottles from this brand for many years.

 Is a plastic or metal bottle better?